ansible/dci-partner-ansible/README.md

 # dci-ansible-partner

-The integration playbook for DCI ans Ansible networking plugins
+The integration playbook for Distributed CI (DCI) and Ansible networking plugins

 ## How to run me ?